mendix/docs/content/en/docs/quickstarts/part2.md

 {{< figure src="/attachments/quickstarts/part2/responsive-app.png" width="450px" alt="Browser view">}}

-Congratulations on successfully completing Part 2 of the quickstart guide!
+Congratulations on successfully completing Part 2 of the quickstarts!
 You are definitely on your way to succeed with the Mendix Platform.

 For more information on building and deploying apps with Mendix, see [Building Native Apps](/refguide/mobile/distributing-mobile-apps/building-native-apps/).
 Put simply, Mendix lets you [build an app for distribution](/refguide/mobile/distributing-mobile-apps/building-native-apps/native-build-locally/) and get it running on a native device.
 After you develop further, you can [debug native app issues](/refguide/mobile/distributing-mobile-apps/native-debug/) to improve your users' experience.
 Then, you can add [custom fonts](/refguide/mobile/designing-mobile-user-interfaces/images-icons-and-fonts/) to make your app feel more like your brand.
 And if you ever need help, we have [troubleshooting help](/refguide/mobile/getting-started-with-mobile/prerequisites/) for you just in case.